Parker Solar Probe: Spacecraft

 A white reflective alumina surface layer minimizes absorption.
 The spacecraft systems and scientific instruments are located in the central portion of the shield's shadow, where direct radiation from the Sun is fully blocked.
-If the shield were not between the spacecraft and the Sun, the probe would be damaged and become inoperative within tens of seconds.
-As radio communication with Earth will take about eight minutes in each direction, the Parker Solar Probe will have to act autonomously and rapidly to protect itself.
-This will be done using four light sensors to detect the first traces of direct sunlight coming from the shield limits and engaging movements from reaction wheels to reposition the spacecraft within the shadow again.
-According to project scientist Nicky Fox, the team describe it as "the most autonomous spacecraft that has ever flown".
+If the shield was not between the spacecraft and the Sun, the probe would be damaged and become inoperative within tens of seconds.
+As radio communication with Earth takes about eight minutes in each direction, the Parker Solar Probe has to act autonomously and rapidly to protect itself.
+This is done using four light sensors to detect the first traces of direct sunlight coming from the shield limits and engaging movements from reaction wheels to reposition the spacecraft within the shadow again.
+According to project scientist Nicky Fox, the team described it as "the most autonomous spacecraft that has ever flown".

 The primary power for the mission is a dual system of solar panels (photovoltaic arrays).
 A primary photovoltaic array, used for the portion of the mission outside 0.25 au, is retracted behind the shadow shield during the close approach to the Sun, and a much smaller secondary array powers the spacecraft through closest approach.
 This secondary array uses pumped-fluid cooling to maintain operating temperature of the solar panels and instrumentation.

 Trajectory

-The Parker Solar Probe mission design uses repeated gravity assists at Venus to incrementally decrease its orbital perihelion to achieve a final altitude (above the surface) of approximately 8.5 solar radii, or about 6 e6km.
-The spacecraft trajectory will include seven Venus flybys over nearly seven years to gradually shrink its elliptical orbit around the Sun, for a total of 24 orbits.
-The near Sun radiation environment is predicted to cause spacecraft charging effects, radiation damage in materials and electronics, and communication interruptions, so the orbit will be highly elliptical with short times spent near the Sun.
+The Parker Solar Probe mission design used repeated gravity assists at Venus to incrementally decrease its orbital perihelion to achieve a final altitude (above the surface) of approximately 8.5 solar radii, or about 6 e6km.
+The spacecraft trajectory included seven Venus flybys over nearly seven years to gradually shrink its elliptical orbit around the Sun, for a total of 24 orbits.
+The near Sun radiation environment was predicted to cause spacecraft charging effects, radiation damage in materials and electronics, and communication interruptions, so the orbit is highly elliptical with short times spent near the Sun.